SpartnerNL/laravel-excel-docs/3.1/exports/extending.md

 ```
 ### RTL (Right to Left) Sheets

-To change the excel sheet direction you can use `setRightToLeft(true)` as in the below example
+To change the Excel sheet direction you can use `setRightToLeft(true)` as in the below example

 ```php
 namespace App\Exports;